babanomania/form-buddy/README.md

 ## Training the ML model

-The repository includes a Python script that trains a text classifier on a large synthetic bug report dataset and exports it to ONNX format.
-Each row of the dataset contains per-field error labels so the model can predict issues for individual inputs.
+The repository includes a small Python script that trains a text classifier on the synthetic bug report dataset and exports it to ONNX format.
+Each row of the dataset now contains per-field error labels so the model can predict issues for individual inputs.
 The resulting file is placed in `packages/example/public/models` and can be loaded by the predictive validation hook.

 1. Install the change to training directory: